akowiz/micro.navbar.plugin/README.md

 Supported Languages
 -------------------
 At the moment, only python and lua programming language are supported, but it should be possible to add support for more programming languages (see below).
-Because I am using a line parser with some regular expressions, the plugin might not work with some/your coding style.
+Because I am using a line parser with some regular expressions, the plugin might not work with some coding style.
 Hopefully one day we will be using a proper parser to extract the relevant information.

 How to use the plugin